Taiko2k/Tauon/docs/guide.md

 ### Quick Search

-1) Use LEFT and RIGHT keys to switch to the playlist containing the track you want to search for.
+1) Use LEFT and RIGHT keys to switch to the playlist containing the track you wish to search for.
 2) Press the backslash key or Ctrl+F to open the search box.
 3) Type word fragments separated by spaces.
+For example, to locate a track named 'Coldplay - Clocks' you could try enter the search text 'col clo'.

  - Use UP and DOWN keys to navigate any matching results.
 Press enter key to play selected track.
  - Press Shift+Enter to create a new playlist of all matching results